Chart Color Schemes

 Westlake is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-As of the latest Census, Westlake's dwelling structure consisted of 96.9% houses and 3.1% other dwellings (semi-detached, apartments, 'other' dwellings), compared to Brisbane metro's 96.9% houses and 8.6% other dwellings.
+In Westlake, as per the latest Census data, 96.9% of dwellings were houses with the remaining 3.1% consisting of semi-detached homes, apartments, and other types.
+This is compared to Brisbane's metropolitan area where 91.4% were houses and 8.6% were other dwelling types.
 Home ownership in Westlake stood at 44.0%, with mortgaged dwellings at 44.8% and rented ones at 11.3%.
-The median monthly mortgage repayment was $2,247, higher than Brisbane metro's average of $2,000.
-The median weekly rent in Westlake was $550, compared to Brisbane metro's $450.
-Nationally, Westlake's mortgage repayments were significantly higher at $2,247 versus the Australian average of $1,863, and rents were substantially higher at $550 compared to the national figure of $375.
+The median monthly mortgage repayment was $2,247, which is higher than the Brisbane metro average of $2,000.
+The median weekly rent in Westlake was recorded at $550, compared to Brisbane's $450.
+Nationally, Westlake's mortgage repayments were significantly higher than the Australian average of $1,863, while rents were substantially above the national figure of $375.

 Frequently Asked Questions - Housing